-VitD, via its active form, calcitriol, has pluripotent activity on the human organism.
+VitD, in its active form (calcitriol), has a pluripotent activity on the human organism.
 Some of them, in the light of COVID-19, need to be discussed.

-5.1.
-Maintenance of tissue integrity
+5.1 | Maintenance of tissue integrity

-VitD helps to maintain firm intercellular junctions, e.g., tight junctions, gap junctions, and adherent junctions.
-It is known that some viruses can disturb junction integrity, increasing infection by the virus and other microorganisms [4].
-Strong physical barriers through effective cell junctions is the body's first line of defense against pathogens [19].
-In addition, the maintenance of tight junctions is necessary to prevent the infiltration of immune cells in lungs and other respiratory tissues [38]; therefore, this might be important for prevention of developing severe pneumonia and ARDS in COVID-19.
+VitD helps to maintain firm intercellular junctions, eg tight junctions, gap junctions and adherent junctions.
+It is known that some viruses can disturb junction integrity, increasing infection by the virus and other microorganisms.4 Strong physical barriers through effective cell junctions are the body's first line of defense against pathogens.19 In addition, the maintenance of tight junctions is necessary to prevent the infiltration of immune cells in lungs and other respiratory tissues38; therefore, this might be important for the prevention of developing severe pneumonia and ARDS in COVID-19.

-5.2.
-Stimulates synthesis of human cathelicidin and defensins
+5.2 | Stimulation of synthesis of human cathelicidin and defensins

-In conjunction with toll-like receptors, those substances have an antimicrobial activity, e.g., killing bacterial cells and reducing viral replication [4, 19].
-For instance, cathelicidin has direct antiviral activity against enveloped viruses such as hepatitis B virus, influenza, respiratory syncytial virus, and possibly the SARS-CoV-2 as well [14].
-A cationic peptide LL-37, derived from cleavage of the cathelicidin peptide, binds to target microbes, creating a pore in vulnerable bacteria or destroying the envelope of envelope viruses such as those of the Corona virus family [39].
-LL-37 is the only identified member of the cathelicidin family in humans that is expressed by respiratory epithelial cells [40].
-It was demonstrated that during viral infection, calcitriol can be produced in the alveolar epithelial cells, and expression of cathelicidin gene increases [41].
-Human beta-defensin 2 can serve as a chemoattractant for other inflammatory cells involved in the defense system against pathogens [19].
+In conjunction with toll-like receptors, these substances have antimicrobial activity, eg killing bacterial cells and reducing viral replication.^{4,19} For instance, cathelicidin has direct antiviral activity against enveloped viruses such as hepatitis B virus, influenza, respiratory syncytial virus and possibly the SARS-CoV-2 as well.14 A cationic peptide LL-37, derived from cleavage of the cathelicidin peptide, binds to target microbes, creating a pore in vulnerable bacteria or destroying the envelope of envelope viruses such as those of the Corona virus family.39 LL-37 is the only identified member of the cathelicidin family in humans that is expressed by respiratory epithelial cells.40 It was demonstrated that during viral infection, calcitriol can be produced in the alveolar epithelial cells, and expression of cathelicidin gene increases.41 Human beta-defensin 2 can serve as a chemoattractant for other inflammatory cells involved in the defense system against pathogens.19

-5.3.
-Modulates specific immunity and inflammation, and can slow down the "cytokine storm"
+5.3 | Modulation of specific immunity and inflammation, and can weakening of the 'cytokine storm'

-VitD suppresses responses mediated by the T helper cell type 1 (Th1), by primarily repressing production of inflammatory cytokines IL-2 and interferon gamma (INFγ); also, promotes cytokine production by the T helper type 2 (Th2) cells, which helps enhance the indirect suppression of Th1 cells by complementing this with actions mediated by a multitude of cell types; and also promotes induction of the T regulatory cells, thereby inhibiting inflammatory processes [4].
-Cytokine storm (CS) can be triggered by infectious diseases, rheumatic diseases, and tumor immunotherapy, and it generally presents as systemic inflammation and multiple organ failure [5].
-It is well known that CS is one of the main mechanisms that can severely damage the lungs and other organs in patients suffering from severe COVID-19.
-CS is characterized by uncontrolled release of various pro-inflammatory cytokines and chemokines, e.g., interleukin (IL)-1 beta, IL-6, IL-1RA, TNF (tumor necrosis factor)-alpha, IL-17, monocytes chemoattractant protein-1, and many others, followed by increased serum ferritin levels, decreased natural killer (NK) cell count and alleviated NK function.
-All this results in damage of healthy cells, vascular leakage, severe exfoliation of alveolar epithelial cells, alveolar septal widening and damage, edema and inflammatory cell infiltration, ultimately leading to lung dysfunction and hypoxia, as well as to hypercoagulability, thrombosis, and multiple organ damage [2, 3, 38].
-VitD is thought to be beneficial for prevention and/or treatment of CS, via the ability to decrease synthesis and secretion of various pro-inflammatory cytokines and to increase synthesis of some anti-inflammatory cytokines [4, 5, 13, 19, 38].
+VitD suppresses responses mediated by the T helper cell type 1 (Th1), by primarily repressing production of inflammatory cytokines IL-2 and interferon gamma (INF γ); also, promotes cytokine production by the T helper type 2 (Th2) cells, which helps enhance the indirect suppression of Th1 cells by complementing this with actions mediated by a multitude of cell types; and also promotes induction of the T regulatory cells, thereby inhibiting inflammatory processes.4 Cytokine storm (CS) can be triggered by infectious diseases, rheumatic diseases and tumour immunotherapy, and it generally presents as systemic inflammation and multiple organ failure.5 It is well known that CS is one of the main mechanisms that can severely damage the lungs and other organs in patients suffering from severe COVID-19.
+CS is characterised by uncontrolled release of various pro-inflammatory cytokines and chemokines, eg interleukin (IL)-1 beta, IL-6, IL-1RA, TNF (tumour necrosis factor)-alpha, IL-17, monocytes chemoattractant protein-1, and many others, followed by increased serum ferritin levels, decreased natural killer (NK) cell count and alleviated NK function.
+All this results in damage of healthy cells, vascular leakage, severe exfoliation of alveolar epithelial cells, alveolar septal widening and damage, oedema and inflammatory cell infiltration, ultimately leading to lung dysfunction and hypoxia, as well as to hypercoagulability, thrombosis and multiple organ damage.^{2,3,38} VitD is thought to be beneficial for prevention and/or treatment of CS, via the ability to decrease synthesis and secretion of various pro-inflammatory cytokines and to increase synthesis of some anti-inflammatory cytokines.^{4,5,13,19,38}